Waiting for Baby Oliver

 Yet another thing I couldn’t fully understand.

-On top of this confusion came a giant wave of empathy for the long journey my sister had taken through her pregnancy (and now the seismic event that is labor and delivery).
+On top of this confusion came a giant wave of empathy for the long journey my sister had taken through her pregnancy, and now the challenges that came with labor, with having a newborn.

 I felt detached. sympathetic. overwhelmed.